Hevne/RTS_Balacing_Hevne/README.md

 * P=0.25
 * S=-0.25

-Since P has the best payoff of all three throws, assuming the opponent doesn’t vary their strategy at all, our best counter-strategy is to throw Paper every time, and we expect that we will gain 0.25 per throw – that is, out of every four throws, we’ll win one more game than we lose.
+Since P is he throw with the biggest payoff of all three throws and assuming that the opponent strategy is not going to change at all during the match our best counter-strategy will be to throw Paper every time, being this strategy the most efficient and effective of them all.
+Meaning that we would gain 0.25 per throw, this meaning that for every 4 throws we will win one more game than we lose.

 In fact, we’ll find that if our opponent merely throws rock the tiniest, slightest bit more often than the others, the net payoff for P will be better than the others, and our best strategy is still to throw Paper 100% of the time, until our opponent modifies their strategy.
 This is significant; it tells us that an intransitive mechanic is very fragile, and that even a slight imbalance on the player’s part can lead to a completely dominant strategy on the part of the opponent.